ericthewry/epikat/README.md

 captures "true beliefs", and can only be said to be true knowledge if the alternative relation is in a certain form.
 See the paper for details.

-## Building and Installing Epik from Source
+## Building and Installing EpiKAT from Source

 Install `git` and clone this respository.
-Change into the toplevel directory, probably it will be named `epik`, unless you manually specified a different name.
+Change into the toplevel directory, probably it will be named `epikat`, unless you manually specified a different name.

 ### Prerequisites